Architecture

 client/

-A second, lower-level client surface that predates the unified root API.
-Most folks should stick with the root httpcloak.Client / Session.
-The client/ package still ships its own WithX options for backwards compatibility (client.WithPreset, client.WithECHConfig, certificate pinning via PinCertificate).
+A lower-level client surface that predates the unified root API.
+New code should stick with the root httpcloak.Client and Session.
+The client/ package still ships its own WithX options for backwards compatibility (client.WithPreset, client.WithECHConfig, and certificate pinning via PinCertificate).

 Other directories